rubenpazch/shooter-game/readme.md

 ```
 Now you can make changes on src files to change the behavior of the application

-finally if you want to compile the code run this command
+finally, if you want to compile the code run this command

 ```
 npm run start